WindOfMind/todo-service/README.md

 A service to manage TODOs built on top of [Node.js](https://nodejs.org/en), [express.js](https://expressjs.com/) and [apollo-server](https://www.apollographql.com/docs/apollo-server/).
+The data is stored in the [PostgreSQL 15](https://www.postgresql.org/download/) DB.
 The server exposes [GraphQL](https://graphql.org/) API for managing TODOs:

 -   creating TODOs;